-Pre-Exposure Prophylaxis (PrEP) is a daily medication that provides high levels of protection from HIV.
+Pre-Exposure Prophylaxis (PrEP) is a daily medication that provides protection from HIV.
 The science is in on this one too.
-If taken as prescribed, PrEP can be a successful HIV prevention strategy, although it does not protect against STIs or pregnancy.
+If taken as prescribed, PrEP can be a successful HIV prevention strategy, although it does not protect against other STIs or pregnancy.

 At the moment, there are three medications approved for use as PrEP in Australia; Truvada™ and two generic variants, produced by Mylan and Generic Health.

-Generic medications approved for use work exactly the same way as their brand name counterparts – and all the clinical studies use them too.
+Generic medications approved for use work exactly the same way as their brand name counterparts.
 It’s all PrEP and it all works.